 Top ways that music is beneficial for mind and body

-There are many ways music can benefit our physical and mental wellbeing.
-Dr Mark Winwood highlights and explains some of them.
+Here are some of the ways music can benefit our physical and mental wellbeing:

 1. Music can pick us up when we’re down